 Patients are requested to:

-- Bring your appointment card with you (you may be refused access without it)
+- Bring your appointment card with you if you have been send one.

 - Wear loose short sleeves to enable easy access for the vaccination.